aegarcia03/Spaced-Repetition/README.md

-# Python Slot Machine
+# 🎰 Python Slot Machine
+A simple terminal-based slot machine game built in Python.

-## 🧠 What it does:
+## What it Does
-- Simulates 3 spinning reels with random symbols.
+- Simulates 3 spinning reels with random symbols (like a real slot machine).
-- Checks for winning combinations.
+- Calculates and awards winnings based on matching lines.
-- Lets the player spin and tracks their balance.
+- Lets the player bet on 1–3 lines and tracks their balance.
+- Features different symbol rarities and payouts.

+## 🕹️ How to Play
+Run the game:

+bash
+Copy
+Edit
+python slot_machine.py
+Deposit some money into your balance.

+Choose:

+How many lines you want to bet on (1–3).

+How much money to bet per line.

+Spin the slot machine and see if you win!

+Continue playing until you choose to quit.

+## 🪙 Symbols & Payouts
+Symbol	Frequency	Payout Multiplier
+A	Rare	x5
+B	Uncommon	x4
+C	Common	x3
+D	Very Common	x2
+The rarer the symbol, the bigger the payout — but the harder it is to match!

+## 🧪 Tests
+This project includes unit tests for:

+Symbol creation

+SlotMachine logic (spin & winnings)

+Player balance and input validation

+Game interaction logic

+To run tests:

+bash
+Copy
+Edit
+python -m unittest discover -s . -p "*_test.py"
-## Instructions
+## 📁 File Structure
+bash
+Copy
+Edit
+📦 Spaced-Repetition/
+├── slot_machine.py        # Main game logic
+├── test_slot_machine.py   # Unit tests
+├── README.md              # Project documentation

+## 💡 Ideas for Expansion
+Diagonal win detection

+Bonus rounds or free spins

+GUI version (e.g. with Tkinter or Pygame)

+High score tracker

+Save/load balance between runs

+### 👩‍💻 Author
+Built by @aegarcia03 as a learning project